At least one 200-level World Politics course, preferably from the "Global and Transnational Politics" track.

 Mode of instruction

 The course will be taught through lectures provided by the course convener and a small number of guest lecturers.
-Heavy emphasis is placed on active participation by the students, in particular through the use of statements prepared ahead of class.
+Heavy emphasis is placed on active participation by the students, in particular using statements prepared ahead of class.
 Students should also expect to be called upon to explicate various elements of a particular week’s readings to their colleagues.
-In week 7, students will give individual presentations about their ideas for research on a terrorism or counterterrorism related topic.
+In week seven, students will give individual presentations about their ideas for research on radicalisation or counter-radicalisation-related topics.

-Students will hand in brief written statements (400 words +/- 10%, excluding sources) at the beginning of every second lecture of weeks 2, 4 and 6.
-These assignments are intended a)as starting points for discussion on that week’s topics and b) to familiarize the students with the literature-review element of their research proposals.
+Students will hand in brief written statements (400 words +/- 10%, excluding sources) at the beginning of every second lecture of weeks 2, 4, and 6.
+These assignments are intended a) as starting points for discussion on that week’s topics and b) to familiarise the students with the literature-review element of their research proposals.
 This latter goal is accomplished by tasking students with highlighting the key elements (according to them) of the week’s readings, with special attention to any contrasting or conflicting findings or positions.
 The assignments will be explained in detail during the course’s introductory classes.
 These assignments will count for 30% of your grade.

-Students are required to write and an individual research proposal of 4.000 words (+/- 10%, excluding sources).
+Students are required to write an individual research proposal of 4.000 words (+/- 10%, excluding sources).
 Students are free to choose a topic, though it must fall within the broad field of terrorism or counterterrorism.
-Students have the opportunity to hand in a draft version of their research proposal at the beginning of week 4 to receive feedback and assistance from the lecturers.
-This is an optional service and the draft versions will not be graded.
+Students can hand in a draft version of their research proposal at the beginning of week 4 to receive feedback and assistance from the lecturers.
+This is an optional service, and the draft versions will not be graded.
 The proposal counts for 40% of your grade.
 Proposals must be uploaded to TurnitIn and submitted to the course convener through email.

-During week 7, students are expected to give a presentation on their research proposals, briefly outlining their subject, research question, the relevance of the research, which sources are used and which opportunities or obstacles for gaining access to those sources are envisioned.
+During week 7, students are expected to give a presentation on their research proposals, briefly outlining their subject, research question, the relevance of the research, which sources are used, and which opportunities or obstacles for gaining access to those sources are envisioned.
 The presentation must be short (a strict maximum of 8 minutes), forcing students to be concise and to the point.
-Each presentation will be followed by a short discussion and questions.
+Each presentation will be followed by a brief discussion and questions.
 The presentations will count for 15% of your grade.
-The presentations will be graded by a panel of subject-matter experts and researchers.
+A panel of subject-matter experts and researchers will grade the presentations.

 Active participation in discussions during class is required and will count for 15% of the grade.